 “There are no prescriptive standards set yet, but these will evolve over time,” Freshworks CIO Ashwin Ballal told CIO Dive.
 “Right now, it’s like we all have a hammer with AI and we think everything is a nail.”

-Interest in generative AI has dipped among senior executives and board of directors since the beginning of this year, according to Deloitte research published in August.
+Interest in generative AI has dipped among senior executives and board of directors since the beginning of 2024, according to Deloitte research published in August 2024.

 The dip in enthusiasm comes as most organizations grapple with adoption roadblocks related to tech debt and inadequate infrastructure, on top of risk management.
 Still, enterprises are hopeful their AI initiatives can deliver results, using frameworks like NIST's suggested actions to curb adoption risks.